Surplus labour: Origin

-Marx explains the origin of surplus labour in the following terms:
+Marx explains the origin of surplus labor in the following terms:

-The historical emergence of surplus labour is, according to Marx, also closely associated with the growth of trade (the economic exchange of goods and services) and with the emergence of a society divided into social classes.
-As soon as a permanent surplus product can be produced, the moral-political question arises as to how it should be distributed, and for whose benefit surplus-labour should be performed.
-The strong defeat the weak, and it becomes possible for a social elite to gain control over the surplus-labour and surplus product of the working population; they can live off the labour of others.
+The historical emergence of surplus labor is, according to Marx, also closely associated with the growth of trade (the economic exchange of goods and services) and with the emergence of a society divided into social classes.
+As soon as a permanent surplus product can be produced, the moral-political question arises as to how it should be distributed, and for whose benefit surplus-labor should be performed.
+The strong defeat the weak, and it becomes possible for a social elite and its army to gain control over the surplus-labor and surplus product of the working population; they can live off the labor of others.

-Labour which is sufficiently productive so that it can perform surplus labour is, in a cash economy, the material foundation for the appropriation of surplus-value from that labour.
+Labor which is sufficiently productive so that it can perform surplus labor is, in a cash economy, the material foundation for the appropriation of surplus-value from that labor.
 How exactly this appropriation will occur, is determined by the prevailing relations of production and the balance of power between social classes.

-According to Marx, capital had its origin in the commercial activity of buying in order to sell and rents of various types, with the aim of gaining an income (a surplus value) from this trade.
-But, initially, this does not involve any capitalist mode of production; rather, the merchant traders and rentiers are intermediaries between non-capitalist producers.
-During a lengthy historical process, the old ways of extracting surplus labour are gradually replaced by commercial forms of exploitation.
+According to Marx, capital had its origin in the commercial activity of buying in order to sell, chagring interest on loans, and rents of various types, with the aim of gaining an income (a surplus value) from this trade.
+But, initially, this does not involve any capitalist mode of production; rather, merchant traders, state functionaries, religious authorities, money-dealers and rentiers are intermediaries between non-capitalist producers.
+During a lengthy historical process, the old ways of extracting surplus labor through direct ceorcion are gradually replaced by commercial forms of exploitation and private industrial enterprises.

 Historical materialism

-In Das Kapital Vol. 3, Marx highlights the central role played by surplus labour:
+In Das Kapital Vol. 3, Marx highlights the central role played by surplus labor:

 This statement is a foundation of Marx's historical materialism insofar as it specifies what the class conflicts in civil society are ultimately about: an economy of time, which compels some to do work of which part or all of the benefits go to someone else, while others can have leisure-time which in reality depends on the work efforts of those forced to work.

 In modern society, having work or leisure may often seem a choice, but for most of humanity, work is an absolute necessity, and consequently most people are concerned with the real benefits they get from that work.
-They may accept a certain rate of exploitation of their labour as an inescapable condition for their existence, if they depend on a wage or salary, but beyond that, they will increasingly resist it.
-Consequently, a morality or legal norm develops in civil society which imposes limits for surplus-labour, in one form or another.
-Forced labour, slavery, gross mistreatment of workers etc. are no longer generally acceptable, although they continue to occur; working conditions and pay levels can usually be contested in courts of law.
+They may accept a certain rate of exploitation of their labor as an inescapable condition for their existence, if they depend on a wage or salary, but beyond that, they will increasingly resist it.
+Consequently, a morality or legal norm develops in civil society which imposes limits for surplus-labor, in one form or another.
+Forced labor, slavery, gross mistreatment of workers etc. are no longer generally acceptable, although they continue to occur; working conditions and pay levels can usually be contested in courts of law.